hellc/darknet-fdnn/README.md

 # DarknetCV Neural Network weights for Face detection.

-There are huge, fast and very precision.
+They are huge, fast and very precision.
 Use it wisely.
 Trained and tested on nVidia Titan X.

 Pre-trained weights with config data could be found here: